bgeffrault/portfolioReact/README.md

 ## Deploy with firebase

 If your project has not been initialize with firebase then run the following command:
-`firebase init` select config and use repos `build` then do not change the file like index keep yours.
+`npm run build` then `firebase init` select config and use repos `build` then do not change the file like index keep yours.
+Then do the next step.

-Otherwise:
+Deploy project (when firebase already initialized):
 `npm run deploy` ...
 It's alive !

 ## Available Scripts